cameriemazreku/CamerieMazreku/README.md

 -->
 # Hi, I'm Camerie Mazreku 👋

 I'm a Software Engineer and Computer Science student at Columbia University, with a passion for building scalable, innovative solutions that solve real-world problems.
-I thrive on tackling challenging tasks, leading projects, and collaborating with talented teams to push the boundaries of what's possible in technology.
+I have a passion for tackling challenging tasks, leading projects, and collaborating with talented teams to push the boundaries of what's possible in technology.

 ## 🚀 Current Projects